tarangver/URL-Shortener/README.md

    - [Visual Studio Code](https://code.visualstudio.com/)

 ### Step 1: Set Up the Environment
-1. **Install XAMPP**
+1. **Install XAMPP (or similar software):**
-   - Download and install XAMPP from the official website.
+   - Download and install [XAMPP](https://www.apachefriends.org/index.html) or another local server (like WAMP or MAMP).
+   - XAMPP includes Apache (for the webserver) and MySQL (for the database).

+2. **Start Apache and MySQL:**
-   - Start the Apache server from the XAMPP Control Panel.
+   - Open the XAMPP Control Panel.
+   - Start both the **Apache** and **MySQL** modules.

+3. **Create a MySQL Database:**
+   - Open your browser and go to `http://localhost/phpmyadmin/`.
+   - Create a new database named `url-shortener`.
+   - Go to the **SQL** tab and run the following SQL script as given in above file to create the necessary table.

-### Step 2: Create Project Directory
+### Step 2: Set Up Project Files
+1. **Create a Project Folder:**
-1. Navigate to the `htdocs` directory (usually located at `C:\xampp\htdocs\` on Windows).
+   - Navigate to your `XAMPP/htdocs` directory (usually located in `C:/xampp/htdocs`).
-2. Create a new folder for your project, e.g., `url-shortener`.
+   - Create a new folder named `url-shortener` to hold the project files.

-### Step 3: Create Necessary Files
+2. **Create the Files:**
-1. Inside the `url-shortener` folder, create the following files:
+   Inside the `url-shortener` folder, create the following files:
-   - `index.php`
+   - **index.html**
-   - `style.css`
+   - **style.css**
-   - `script.js`
+   - **script.js**
-   - `shorten.php`
+   - **shorten.php**

-2. **Copy the Code**:
+3. **Copy the Code**:
    - Copy the provided code snippets for each file into the corresponding file.
 Ensure the names match exactly.
    - OR download all the file inside the `url-shortener` folder.

-### Step 4: Accessing the Application
+### Step 3: Testing the Application

+1. **Access the Application:**
-1. Open your web browser and navigate to:  http://localhost/url-shortener/index.php
+   - Open your browser and go to `http://localhost/url-shortener/index.html`.

-### Step 5: Testing the Application
+2. **Test URL Shortening:**
-1. Enter a long URL in the input field and click the "Shorten" button.
+   - Enter a valid long URL (e.g., `https://www.example.com`).
+   - Click on the "Shorten URL" button.
+   - The shortened URL should appear, click on the URL and it should redirect you to the original long URL.
-2. The shortened URL should appear below, along with the option to copy or delete it.
+   - The shortened URL should also appear in the **History of Shortened URLs** section , along with the option to copy or delete it.
-3. Test the functionality of copying the URL and deleting history entries.
+   - Test the functionality of copying the URL and deleting history entries.

 ### Troubleshooting
-- If you encounter a "Not Found" error, ensure:
+- If you encounter a "Not Found" error on hitting the shortend URL, ensure:
+  - You have an `.htaccess` file in the url-shortener directory,
-  - The Apache server is running in XAMPP.
+  - Check if Apache and MySQL are running in the XAMPP Control Panel.
-  - You are navigating to the correct URL (`http://localhost/url-shortener/index.php`).
+  - You are navigating to the correct URL (`http://localhost/url-shortener/index.html`).
   - The filenames and paths are correct.

 ### Contributing